mestabrookuno/8950-aws-scanner/docs/README.md

 - AC-2(12)
 - AC-3

+AC-(12) Reads as:
+> Monitor system accounts for [Assignment: organization-defined atypical usage]; and Report atypical usage of system accounts to [Assignment: organization-defined personnel or roles].

+This control is covered later by CloudFlare and System Access logging.
+This information can be found in the next section of Audit and Accountability

+AC-3 Reads as:
+>

 # AU Audit and Accountability
 The AU control family comprises security controls related to an organization’s audit capabilities.
 The applicable control for S3 buckets is below:
 - AU-2